 Cpl.
 Eliyahu Nedem, son of Shimon and Rina, was born on August 1st, 1953 in Akko, where he attended elementary and high school.
-In school, he was distinguished in his studies and was very involved in school, from organizing class outings to participating in the school’s dance troupe, where he performed in celebrations and events.
+In school, he was distinguished in his studies and was very involved in school activities, from organizing class outings to participating in the school’s dance troupe, where he performed at celebrations and events.
 He was a member of the “Work and Study” youth movement, of which he was an integral member in the Akko branch.
 Eli, as many called him, was active in sports, participating in basketball competitions.

 Eli was a good boy, who was constantly smiling and was a bit shy.
 He continued his studies after high school and participated in a two year drafting course.
 He began working in the Na’aman factory and was promised that after he finished his army service that he would be sent abroad for his university studies.

 Eli was drafted in mid-August of 1971 to the Armored Corps, where he was an armored personnel carrier driver.
 He was very attached to his family and friends and when he came home on leave he spent as much time as he could with friends.
 He was loved by his entire unit and was always ready to help everyone.
 He was very close to his battalion commander who referred to him "as a member of the family."
 On the seventeenth of September 1973, Cpl.
 Nedem was killed in the line of duty.
 He was laid to rest in a military cemetery in Nahariya.

 Ohed was born in Ashkelon in January, 1977 to parents Lidisia and Shlomo.
 Ohed was the fifth child out of seven.
 He finished high school with honors while simultaneously volunteering for the Civil Guard and his community center.
 Ohed was very talented.
 He was a great artist, excelled in technology and loved music and traveling.